-Growing this plant is not difficult task.
+Growing this plant is a not difficult task.
 If you are a beginner or an expert gardener you can easily grow and maintain it by reading this article.

 Detailed best caring tips of this plant are also discussed after elaborating growth requirements.
-Keep reading for best understanding of all aspects.
+Keep reading for the best understanding of all aspects.